Why Motivation Fades When You Try to Quit Drinking

 Shame makes the review harder.
 It also makes the next drink more likely.

 A different plan might mean smaller goals, more support, medical care, or choosing abstinence instead of moderation when moderation keeps collapsing.
-One large U.S. epidemiologic study found that about 25% of people with Alcohol Dependence achieved long-term abstinence remission at some point, while many others reduced drinking without complete abstinence source.
+One large U.S. epidemiologic study found that about 25% of people with Alcohol Dependence achieved long-term abstinence remission at some point, while many others reduced drinking without complete abstinence the NIH.
 Outcomes vary, but change is possible.

 The mental load of drinking often becomes clearer when you stop treating each attempt as a verdict.